The Why and How of Automation Testing

 - It provides the test team with more time and flexibility which would otherwise be taken up by manual testing

 - Automation testing eliminates the chances of human error and produces accurate results

 How to conduct Automation Testing?

 Assuming that you have now realized the benefits of Automation Testing to some extent I would like to explain the basic steps involved in the process:

 - Determine whether the nature of the app is suited to Automation or not?
 The best candidates for automation are applications [desktop, web or mobile] which are developed through multiple releases.

 - Choose an automation testing approach: Most people think Automation testing is about record and playback; well that is not the case and there are number of advanced automation methodologies in practice today.

 is an approach where the application under test is divided into scripts components or modules.
 Through scripting QA can build an abstraction layer for each component.
 This approach is highly scalable and improves the maintainability of automated test scripts in case of changes within an individual component.

 is another scripting-based framework that divides an application into modules by using functions and procedures.
 This approach also enables test teams to easily maintain huge test suites, just like test modularity.

 is an application-independent test automation framework that uses data tables and “keywords” to define the actions to be performed on the application under test.
 This technique enables test teams to start developing test framework earlier and also makes it easier to maintain tests in later stages.
-Keyword-driven framework also enables less-technical members of team to understand the tests, thus enhancing possibilities of their contribution in testing.
-Once in place keyword-driven testing has proven to be highly efficient and effective.
+The keyword-driven framework also enables less-technical members of team to understand the tests, thus enhancing possibilities of their contribution in testing.
+Once in place, keyword-driven testing has proven to be highly efficient and effective.